-In order to format your code, right-click in the editor and select Format Document.
+To format your code using Sigasi, right-click in the editor and select Format Document.
 For Verilog, only indentation is applied.
-For VHDL, Sigasi formatting handles indentation, spacing between keywords and references, vertically aligning symbols like <=, keyword casing and comment alignment.
-All of these can be configured.
+For VHDL, Sigasi’s advanced formatter handles indentation, spacing between keywords and references, vertically aligning symbols like <=, keyword casing, and comment alignment.
+All of these are configurable.
+Formatting can be applied when saving a file by enabling the

 If you put the else keyword on the first line, the formatter will keep everything on one line.
 If you put the else keyword on a new line, the formatter will use multiple lines for the assignment.